LambdaGeo/rwh-ptbr/cap06.md

 (no 2010 mudou tambem a forma de fazer overlapping)

 If we apply `foo` to a String, the compiler will use the String\-specific implementation.
 Even though we have an instance of Foo for \[a\] and Char, the instance for String is more specific, so GHC chooses it.
 For other types of list, we will see the behavior specified for \[a\].
-[3 comments](comments: show / hide)

 With the `OverlappingInstances` extension enabled, GHC will still reject code if it finds more than one equally specific instance.
-[5 comments](comments: show / hide)

 ![[Note]](/support/figs/note.png)

 (reescrever toda essa parte)
 When to use the OverlappingInstances extension

 Here's an important point: GHC treats `OverlappingInstances` as affecting the declaration of an instance, _not_ a location where we use the instance.
 In other words, when we define an instance that we wish to allow to overlap with another instance, we must enable the extension for the module that contains the definition.
 When it compiles the module, GHC will record that instance as “can be overlapped with other instances”.
-[1 comment](comments: show / hide)

 Once we import this module and use the instance, we _won't_ need to enable `OverlappingInstances` in the importing module: GHC will already know that the instance was marked as “okay to overlap” when it was defined.
-[No comments](comment: add)

 This behaviour is useful when we are writing a library: we can choose to create overlappable instances, but users of our library do not need to enable any special language extensions.
-[2 comments](comments: show / hide)

 #### How does show work for strings?

 The `OverlappingInstances` and `TypeSynonymInstances` language extensions are specific to GHC, and by definition were not present in Haskell 98.
 However, the familiar Show typeclass from Haskell 98 somehow renders a list of Char differently from a list of Int.
 It achieves this via a clever, but simple, trick.
-[1 comment](comments: show / hide)

 The Show class defines both a `show` method, which renders one value, and a `showList` method, which renders a list of values.
 The default implementation of `showList` renders a list using square brackets and commas.
-[6 comments](comments: show / hide)

 The instance of Show for \[a\] is implemented using `showList`.
 The instance of Show for Char provides a special implementation of `showList` that uses double quotes and escapes non-ASCII-printable characters.
-[2 comments](comments: show / hide)

 As a result, if someone applies `show` to a \[Char\] value, the implementation of `showList` will be chosen, and it will correctly render the string using quotes.
-[1 comment](comments: show / hide)

 At least sometimes, then, we can avoid the need for the `OverlappingInstances` extension with a little bit of lateral thinking.
-[10 comments](comments: show / hide)

 #### How to give a type a new identity

 In addition to the familiar `data` keyword, Haskell provides us with another way to create a new type, using the `newtype` keyword.
-[3 comments](comments: show / hide)

 ```haskell
 -- arquivo: src/Ch06.hs